Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 10. **Test your current progress**
 Review your progress by viewing the current unstyled webpage in the browser.

-- [ ] Open your index.html file in the browser and review the current progress
+- [x ] Open your index.html file in the browser and review the current progress

 The unstyled page should resemble something like this:
 ##